YalmanchiliTejas/agentTrail/README.md

   - This makes debugging and auditing easier and avoids re-running side effects.

 - **Framework-agnostic**
-  - Agenttrail does not depend on any specific LLM or agent framework.
+  - AgentRelay does not depend on any specific LLM or agent framework.
   - You bring your own agent code and LLM client (OpenAI, Gemini, etc.).
-  - Agenttrail just wraps tool calls and persists the workflow state.
+  - AgentRelay just wraps tool calls and persists the workflow state.

 ---